Commercial mortgages for Manchester business buyers, landlords and operators.

 Specialist focus on commercial mortgages for property investors, owner-occupier businesses and trading operators.

 I had been quoted 8.5% by my own bank for a Spinningfields office freehold.
-The team placed it at 6.45% with a high-street commercial desk, 70% LTV, 15-year term, and walked me through the EBITDA cover model so I knew the deal was robust before legals.
+The team placed it at 6.45% with a high-street commercial desk, 70% LTV, 15-year term, and walked me through the EBITDA cover model so I knew the deal stacked up cleanly before legals.
 No surprises at credit committee.

 C. Roberts